SebastianMaciel/react-minimalist-form/README.md

 - `handleChange`: A function to handle onChange events for input fields.
 - `handleSubmit`: Wraps validation and `event.preventDefault` for easier form submission.
 - `handleBlur`: Marks a field as touched when an input loses focus.
 - `resetForm`: Resets the form to its initial values.
+Pass new defaults to `resetForm` to update the initial state.
 - `watch`: A function to track specific fields or the entire form state in real-time.
 - `setFieldValue`: Programmatically update any field by path.
 - `errors`: Object containing validation errors.